zyangchuan/FlappyUFO/README.md

 ## Designs
 1. Falling physics
-Falling physics is done using a linear function where velocity is directly proportional to time.
+-Falling physics is done using a linear function where velocity is directly proportional to time.
-Proportionality can be adjusted using 'gravity' variable.
+-Proportionality can be adjusted using 'gravity' variable.
 ```
 dt = globalClock.getDt() // Get the time value
 self.velocityZ += self.gravity * dt // Falling equation